 The root of this practice goes back to family tradition

 My grandparents came to the United States from Scotland back in the early 1920s, and with them came their holiday rituals.
 One was the annual practice “first footing.”
 Every New Year’s Eve, my grandmother insisted that my grandfather stand outside with a brown paper bag loaded with a can of Morton’s salt, a loaf of bread, a coin, a lump of coal, a candle, and a match.
 He would be the first to knock on the door and cross the family threshold carrying good luck into the home.

 It was good that he had black hair, for Scottish tradition insisted that it always be a dark-haired man.
 No blondes or reds allowed.
 My mother followed the same tradition, and my dad would carry his bag of good luck out the door and have a smoke while he waited for the clock to strike twelve.
 Then, he’d knock, and inside the house, he’d go.
 I followed suit.

 The birth of a new writing ritual and a new tradition

 As the years rolled by, I’ve gradually given birth to a new ritual.
 It’s grown like a snowball, and today it consists of two parts: New Year’s Eve and New Year’s Day.
-From the concept behind “first footing” to begin the new year by bringing in “prosperity, food, flavor, warmth and good cheer,” or all things good and the things I learned as a practicing journal instructor and writer, I slowly developed my own idea of how I would greet the new year with warmth, good cheer, and an abundance of anticipation, coupled with a creative force that would launch with action and carry me through the new year.
+From the concept behind “first footing” came the idea to begin the new year by bringing in “prosperity, food, flavor, warmth and good cheer,” or all things good combined with the things I learned as a practicing journal instructor and writer, I slowly developed my own idea of how I would greet the new year with warmth, good cheer, and an abundance of anticipation, coupled with a creative force that would launch with action that would carry me through the new year.